Get us in your inbox

 What is it?
 NYC’s oldest continuously operated saloon.

 Why go?
-"Not only do we love a bar with character, but if you make the trip, you’ll be able to join the ranks of past patrons like Abe Lincoln and John Lennon," says Jake Cohen.
+We love a bar with character, plus you’ll be able to join the ranks of past patrons like Abe Lincoln and John Lennon.
 In traditional Irish-pub fashion, McSorley’s floor has been thoroughly scattered with sawdust to take care of the spills and other messes that often accompany large quantities of cheap beer.
 Established in 1854, it has became an institution by remaining steadfastly authentic.

 Don't miss: McSorley’s Dark Ale and McSorley’s Light Ale.
 Both beverages have a lot more character than PBR, though at these prices, it won’t be long before you stop noticing.